Ant-Ferry/bootcamp/README.md

 Welcome my friend!

 Since you got here, I believe you've already gone through the new employee entry procedure.
 And for those haven't, or even not being one of the
 [zaoshu](https://zaoshu.io) family (yet), you're welcomed too!
-We'd love to show you our engineering culture, work flow and coding style.
+We'd love to show you our engineering methodology, workflow and coding style.

 ## Engineering